nubenetes/awesome-kubernetes/docs/kubernetes.md

     - Kubernetes Admission Webhooks
 - [==dev.to: The Kubernetes API architecture | Daniele Polencic== 🌟](https://dev.to/danielepolencic/the-kubernetes-api-architecture-1pi9)
 - [medium.com/cp-massive-programming: Kubernetes API Server Discovery](https://medium.com/cp-massive-programming/kubernetes-api-server-discovery-ac3b358e878e) A little excursion into the Kubernetes API server
+- [==itnext.io: Working with the kubernetes API | Daniele Polencic== 🌟](https://itnext.io/working-with-the-kubernetes-api-587bc5941992) Working with Kubernetes API.
+Learn how to navigate and issue requests to the Kubernetes API with curl or your favourite programming language.
+Kubernetes exposes a robust API that lets you control every aspect of the cluster.
+Most of the time, it's hidden behind kubectl.
+But, you can also use the K8s API directly.
+Find out how in this post.

 #### Multi-Cluster Services API